Contemporary Art Society: Gifts and bequests

 In 1957 Robert Sainsbury, a major patron of the arts, gifted the CAS a sum of £1,600 to be used for the acquisition of four paintings by Francis Bacon.
 W. A. Evill and Loraine Conran from the CAS Executive Committee subsequently selected Figures in a Landscape (1956), donated to Birmingham Museums and Art Gallery; Study for Figure No 4 (1956), donated to the Art Gallery of South Australia; Study of Figure no 6 (1957), donated to Hatton Gallery, Newcastle University; and Study for a Portrait of Van Gogh IV (1957), donated to Tate.

 Tom Bendhem served on the CAS committee from 1984 to 1992 and upon his death in 2002 left his entire art collection and a property in Kensington to the charity.
 Much of the art was distributed to CAS museum members and the proceeds from the sale of the property secured a permanent headquarters for the CAS at 59 Central Street, London.

 Nancy Balfour was Chair of the CAS from 1976 to 1982 and President from 1984 to 1997 and built up a major collection of contemporary art from 1943 until her death in 1997.
 This collection was bequeathed to the CAS in its entirety, with over 100 subsequently donated to museums across the UK.
 The rest of the works were auctioned at Phillips in 1999 and the proceeds went towards the work of the organisation.

-In 2012 Eric and Jean Cass donated over 300 works from their personal art collection to the Contemporary Art Society, who invited seven UK-based museums to research the donation and to pitch to receive clusters of works that complemented or enlivened their existing collections.
-These included works by artists including Karel Appel, Michael Craig-Martin, Barbara Hepworth, Joan Miro, Henry Moore, Victor Pasmore, Eduardo Paolozzi, Pablo Picasso and Niki de Saint-Phalle.
-The remaining works not appropriate for museum collections were sold to benefit the Fine Art Acquisition scheme.